 Serve inside of tortillas, lettuce cups or over a salad with freshly chopped cilantro leaves, jalapeño slices, avocado slices and fresh lime juice.

-- Category: Instant pot recipes
+Keywords: Whole30 Taco meat, Instant pot recipes